 A maximum of two wings can be used: one at front, one at rear.
 Maximum wing sizes are :- Front - 127.0 mm wide with a chord of 63.5 mm max.
 Rear -- 177.8 mm wide with a chord of 76.2 mm max.

 Wing side-plates :- Height 50 mm max., length 80 mm max.

 Vertical 'fins' included or attached within the wing area, must be no higher or lower than any side-plates.
 If no side plates are used, any vertical 'fins' within the wing area must not exceed 50mm maximum height overall (taken from highest point to lowest point of any 'fins', added to the wing topside and underside).
 Front or Rear bi-level wings are not permitted.

-- 23.4 To be eligible to compete in the 4WD class, 2WD cars must race at 1588 grams minimum weight. - 23.4.1 At National Championship events, 2WD cars (one driven axle) are not allowed in the 4WD Class events (this does not preclude any drive-train breakages during a heat/final).
-This can be adopted at other sanctioned events organised by the Section if deemed necessary.
-Individual Regions can decide if this rule is appropriate. - 23.4.2 At National Championship events, any car competing in the 4WD Class must have effective drive to the front wheels.
-Any car which is designated as 4WD, must be able to complete a lap of the track with either the front or rear pair of drive-shafts removed, and all settings of the remaining drive-train as it will be raced, in a reasonable time frame.
-This can be adopted at other sanctioned events organised by the Section if deemed necessary.
-Individual regions can decide if this rule is appropriate. - 23.5 Any type of speed controller may be used but it must be contained within the car and not protrude through the body shell.
+- 23.4.1 At National and Regional Championship events, 2WD cars (one driven axle) are not allowed in the 4WD Class events (this does not preclude any drive-train breakages during a heat/final).
+This can be adopted at other sanctioned events organised by the Section if deemed necessary. - 23.4.2 At National and Regional Championship events, any car competing in the 4WD Class must have effective drive to all wheels - 23.5 Any type of speed controller may be used but it must be contained within the car and not protrude through the body shell.
 At National and Regional sanctioned events, Reversing Speed Controllers are not allowed or the reverse function must be disabled.
-Failure to comply would result in the car failing Tech.
-Inspection. - 23.6 All open gears must be enclosed or protected during racing procedures, so as not to cause injury. - 23.7 Wheels and tyres must conform as follows:- No form of metal or plastic spike, tubes or anything similar can be attached to the tyres.
+Failure to comply would result in the car failing Tech Inspection - 23.6 All open gears, and fans must be enclosed or protected during racing procedures, so as not to cause injury. - Wheels and tyres must conform as follows:- No form of metal or plastic spike, tubes or anything similar can be attached to the tyres.
+23.7